Case Closed: The Culprit Hanzawa

-Case Closed: The Culprit Hanzawa, also known as Detective Conan: The Culprit Hanzawa (名探偵コナン 犯人の犯沢さん, Meitantei Konan Hannin no Hanzawa-san) is a Japanese manga series written and illustrated by Mayuko Kanba.
-It is a spin-off to the original manga Detective Conan by Gosho Aoyama and stars the black-silhouetted "criminal" that appears in the main series to represent the mystery culprits.
-Kanba launched the manga in Shogakukan's Shōnen Sunday S in May 2017 and its chapters have been collected in nine tankōbon volumes as of October 2024.
+Case Closed: The Culprit Hanzawa, also known as Detective Conan: The Culprit Hanzawa (名探偵コナン 犯人の犯沢さん, Meitantei Konan Hannin no Hanzawa-san), is a Japanese manga series written and illustrated by Mayuko Kanba.
+It is a spin-off to the Case Closed manga series by Gosho Aoyama and stars the black-silhouetted "criminal" that appears in the main series to represent the mystery culprits.
+Kanba launched the manga in Shogakukan's Shōnen Sunday S in May 2017 and its chapters have been collected in ten tankōbon volumes as of April 2026.
 An anime television series adaptation produced by TMS Entertainment aired from October to December 2022.

+Premise

+Set in the crime-ridden city of Beika, the series depicts the daily life and encounters of Makoto Hanzawa, a mysterious figure who has moved to Tokyo from the countryside, as well as the string of incidents that plague the city.
+Alongside Hanzawa, the series features major characters from the Case Closed series, including Conan Edogawa.